 To one side through a curtained archway is the bedroom.
 From this is the en suite bathroom.
 The bath has high sides and …wide tiled ledge and overhead shower.
 There is also a bidet.

 The cottage has African slate floor throughout with bedside and living room rugs.

-From drop of point B. Down 7 steps (12cm) to platform then up 9 wooden steps (16cm) with handrails. (these can sometimes be slippery when wet).
+Distance from drop off area to cottage is 10 metres.
+From drop of point, down 7 steps (12cm) to platform then up 9 wooden steps (16cm) with handrails. (these can sometimes be slippery when wet).
 You enter the kitchen (eye level oven microwave and fridge).
 The rest of the cottage is to the right through double doors.
 The cottage is on two levels: On the first is the living room and bathroom, on the second are the gallery sleeping areas.
 The floors are solid wood throughout except the bathroom which has Chinese slate.